sneak-dev/hooks/README.md

 [![Version][version-badge]][package]

-React Native APIs turned into React Hooks allowing you to access asynchronous APIs directly in your functional components.
+React Native APIs turned into React Hooks allowing you to access asynchronous APIs directly in your functional components....

 > Note: You must use React Native >= 0.59.0